kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/README.md

 # Power BI Visual (Visuals)

 Power BI (Business Intelligence) is one way to connect to the data warehouse or analysis cube to display insights that have been discovered in the data.
 Reports might have a single page with one visual or might have pages full of visuals.
-BI visuals give you the option to create Key Performance Indicators (PKI) to ensure your company is staying on track with its business goals.
+BI visuals give you the option to create Key Performance Indicators (KPI) to ensure your company is staying on track with its business goals.

 These visuals have filters and interactive clickable elements in the visual to narrow down the data records.
 In the visuals below you can click the Midwest Sales Territory and all the other visuals on the page are sliced by that dimension.